 Imbio's CT Lung Texture AnalysisTM Software is a set of image post-processing algorithms for the characterization and quantification of lung parenchymal patterns on CT scans.
-It segments and classifies the lung tissues and produces a report consisting of glyphs.
-The glyphs represent relative volumes of each lung and lobe and color codes each region with the relative volumes of the five parenchymal classifications.
+It segments and classifies the lung tissues and produces a report consisting of horizontal bar graphs and a 3D texture rendering.
+The graphs represent the percent volumes of each subsection within the left and right lung and color coded to represent the four parenchymal classifications.
 The LTA Software runs automatically on the input CT series, with no user input or intervention.

 The purpose of the segmentation algorithm is to automatically identify and separate the two lungs from the rest of the body.
-The purpose of the classification algorithm is to identify each lung pixel as one of the five lung parenchymal pattern classifications.
+The purpose of the classification algorithm is to identify each lung pixel as one of the four lung parenchymal pattern classifications.